pac4j/pac4j/README.md

 ## Versions

 The current version **1.4.2-SNAPSHOT** is under development.
-It's available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency :
+It's available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency.

 The last released version is the **1.4.1** :